Topics on this page

-Complex Trauma Treatment Center: Boston is a unified affiliation of specialty psychotherapy practices, with offices in two Greater Boston locations: Cambridge and North Shore (Melrose).
+Complex Trauma Treatment Center: Boston is a unified affiliation of trauma-specialty psychotherapy private and group practices, with offices in two Greater Boston locations: Cambridge and North Shore (Melrose).
 CTTC Boston is guided by three highly accomplished innovators in the treatment of complex traumatic stress and clinical dissociation.
 CTTC leadership either personally provide or directly supervise all psychotherapy, evaluation and professional consultation services conducted at each location.

 What we offer

 We provide outpatient trauma-focused psychotherapy and mind-body wellness counseling for youth, adults, couples and families who have been impacted by interpersonal trauma, loss, social oppression and other forms of life adversity.
 In addition to mental health counseling, we also offer the following specialized services: